Subchapter C - Pre-Trial Matters

 (e) Cases docketed with the Trials Division are subject to review by the Chief Administrative Law Judge who shall determine whether the case should proceed at the Trials Division or removed to the Hearings Division.

 Go Here for Annotation 1-26

 § 1-27 Disqualification of Administrative Law Judges.

-(b) The administrative law judge shall be disqualified for bias, prejudice, interest, or any other cause for which a judge may be disqualified in accordance with § 14 of the Judiciary Law.
+(b) The administrative law judge will be disqualified for bias, prejudice, interest, or any other cause for which a judge may be disqualified in accordance with § 14 of the Judiciary Law.
 In addition, an administrative law judge may, sua sponte or on motion of any party, withdraw from any case, where in the administrative law judge's discretion, his/her ability to provide a fair and impartial adjudication might reasonably be questioned.

-(c) If the administrative law judge determines that his or her disqualification or withdrawal is warranted on grounds that apply to all of the existing administrative law judges, the administrative law judge shall state that determination, and the reasons for that determination, in writing or orally on the record, and may recommend to the chief administrative law judge that the case be assigned to a special administrative law judge to be appointed temporarily by the chief administrative law judge.
-The chief administrative law judge shall either accept that recommendation, or, upon a determination and reasons stated in writing or orally on the record, reject that recommendation.
-A special administrative law judge shall have all of the authority granted to administrative law judges under this title.
+(c) If the administrative law judge determines that his or her disqualification or withdrawal is warranted on grounds that apply to all of the existing administrative law judges, the administrative law judge must state that determination, and the reasons for that determination, in writing or orally on the record, and may recommend to the chief administrative law judge that the case be assigned to a special administrative law judge to be appointed temporarily by the chief administrative law judge.
+The chief administrative law judge will either accept that recommendation, or, upon a determination and reasons stated in writing or orally on the record, reject that recommendation.
+A special administrative law judge will have all of the authority granted to administrative law judges under this title.

 Go Here for Annotation 1-27